CivicTechLab/civictechlab.github.io/README.md

 ### Deployment

 1. The environment variables `TINA_CLIENT_ID` and `TINA_TOKEN` are necessary for a successful deployment.
+The `TINA_SEARCH_TOKEN` is optional, but may be included to enable the search functionality in TinaCMS.
 See [Tina Cloud Documentation](https://tina.io/docs/tina-cloud/overview/) for more details.
 2. Build the website using `yarn build` and deploy the website using the `dist` folder.

 ### Content Files